-Border Wall Construction Crew in Texas Says It Took Gunfire from Mexico
+EXCLUSIVE: Border Wall Construction Crew in Texas Says It Took Gunfire from Mexico

 Breitbart Texas recently published a video of CDN members patrolling with armored vehicles not far from today’s incident.

-As new wall construction continues, the area between Penitas and Fronton, Texas, are becoming prime real estate for the cartels to work around border barriers.
+As new wall construction continues, the area between Penitas and Fronton, Texas, is becoming prime real estate for the cartels to work around border barriers.
 There are no current plans to construct a wall system in this 41-mile stretch.

 Jaeson Jones is a retired Captain from the Texas Department of Public Safety’s Intelligence and Counterterrorism Division and a Breitbart Texas contributor.
 While on duty, he managed daily operations for the Texas Rangers Border Security Operations Center.